-The Science Fair is looking for volunteers to help on Competition Day, Friday, March 29, 2019 and at the Awards Ceremony on Saturday, March 30, 2019.
-The competition takes place at Heinz Field, Club Levels.
+The Science Fair is looking for volunteers to help on Competition Day, Wednesday, March 25, 2020.
+The competition takes place at Carnegie Science Center.
 Refreshments and a Science Fair t-shirt will be provided FREE!
 Limited free parking is available.

 You will start the day as a Set-up Assistant and become an Inspector once students begin to arrive.
-You will receive a list of requirements and an inspector checklist to assist in your review of student projects.
-After they’ve completed set-up, each student will raise an ORANGE inspection sheet; your cue to do your thing.
+You will receive a list of requirements and an Inspector Checklist to assist in your review of student projects.
+After they've completed set-up, each student will raise their hand; your cue to do your thing.
 Once you use your Inspector Checklist to determine that the project is set up correctly, you will put a green sticker on the student’s project ID card and dismiss them to orientation.
 Over 1,000 students are expected, and that means more than 1,000 projects will need to be inspected between the hours of 7:00am and 9:30am.

-You will be strategically placed within Heinz Field and outside Carnegie Science Center to assist with student flow, ensuring movement is done in a safe and timely manner.
+You will be strategically placed within Carnegie Science Center to assist with student flow, ensuring movement is done in a safe and timely manner.
 All shifts are available.
-Pittsburgh Police will be available to help students cross the street.
 Have FUN!

 Wear your running shoes.
-You will be in all club levels of Heinz Field distributing awards for our sponsors to present to the winning students or assisting the Information Hub with dismissal of students.
+You will be in all areas of Carnegie Science Center distributing awards to our sponsors to present to the winning students and/or assisting the Information Hub with dismissal of students.

-The Science Fair is looking for judges to award a variety of prizes on Competition Day, Friday, March 29, 2019.
-The competition takes place at Heinz Field, Club Levels.
+The Science Fair is looking for judges to award a variety of prizes on Competition Day, Wed., March 25, 2020.
+The competition takes place at Carnegie Science Center.
 Refreshments will be provided FREE!
 Visit our registration page to sign up!
 For more information about judging, see below, or download our Judges’Handbook.

 A Category Judge will judge students in a particular project category and will award a 1st place, 2nd place, 3rd place and 4th place winner in that category.

 The Senior (9th-12th grades) and Intermediate (7th-8th grades) Division categories are Behavioral & Social Sciences, Biology, Chemistry, Physics, Computers/Math, Earth/Environment and Physics to Physics and Astronomy, Engineering/Robotics, and Medicine/Health/Microbiology.
 The Intermediate Division also includes Consumer Science category.
 The Junior Division (6th grade) categories are Behavioral & Consumer Sciences, Biological Sciences, Chemistry, Physical Sciences & Engineering.